Stephen A. Douglas: In popular culture

-Douglas has been portrayed in several works of popular culture.
+A funereal poem, "Bury Me in the Morning", is attributed by some sources to Douglas.

 In 1930, E. Alyn Warren portrayed Douglas in the United Artists film Abraham Lincoln.
-In 1939, Milburn Stone portrayed Douglas in the Twentieth Century-Fox film Young Mr. Lincoln.
-In 1940, Canadian actor Gene Lockhart portrayed Douglas in the RKO film Abe Lincoln in Illinois.
-In 1957, the actor Walter Coy portrayed Douglas in the episode "Springfield Incident" of CBS's The 20th Century Fox Hour.
-Richard Dreyfuss portrayed Stephen A. Douglas in a Lincoln–Douglas debate audiobook.
+In 1939, Milburn Stone played Douglas in the Twentieth Century-Fox film Young Mr. Lincoln.
+In 1940, Gene Lockhart portrayed Douglas in the RKO film Abe Lincoln in Illinois.
+In 1957, Walter Coy depicted Douglas in the episode "Springfield Incident" of CBS's The 20th Century Fox Hour.
+Richard Dreyfuss portrayed Douglas in a Lincoln–Douglas debate audiobook.

 Douglas is referenced by folk artist Sufjan Stevens in the song "Decatur, or, Round of Applause for Your Stepmother!".
-Edgar Lee Masters' work Children of the Market Place is about Stephen Douglas.
-In the alternate history short story "Lincoln's Charge" by Bill Fawcett (published in Alternate Presidents), Douglas wins the election of 1860, a change which only postpones the outbreak of war by one year.
-Douglas is a significant character in the mash-up novel Abraham Lincoln, Vampire Hunter, and also appears in the film adaptation of that book.
+Edgar Lee Masters's work Children of the Market Place is about Stephen Douglas.
+In the alternate history short story "Lincoln's Charge" by Bill Fawcett (published in Alternate Presidents), Douglas wins the election of 1860, a change which postpones the outbreak of the Civil War by a year.
+Douglas is a significant character in the mash-up novel Abraham Lincoln, Vampire Hunter, and also appears in the film adaptation.